North-West-Wind/ceng3420-lab3-helper/README.md

 To edit another state, click on the arrow next to "State: X".
 Double arrows will jump to states where there are signals to be edited.

+When you are done, copy the text in output back to your `uop` file.

 ## License
 GPLv3